 The bus will exit the bridge and enter the Suntec City complex, passing the Fountain of Wealth on the right.
 The fountain and the five towers are arranged to resemble a hand, per Feng Shui principles.
 The route then turns left onto Raffles Boulevard, which forms the back straight on the Singapore Grand Prix circuit.
 It then does a double-right turn onto Raffles Avenue, where you can glimpse Marina Bay Sands, the Singapore Flyer and the Raffles Place business district again.
 You will also pass the spiked domes of the Esplanade Theatres, although you’ll need to strain your neck to see the top.

 Most of the things you’ve seen in Marina Bay so far on the cheap Singapore sightseeing bus are built on reclaimed land and no more than 30 years old.
 Esplanade Drive marks the original Singapore shoreline, though, and this is where we see several old buildings in quick succession: the Singapore Recreation Club (1883), St Andrews Cathedral (1861) and Capitol Theatre (1930).

 Dhoby Ghaut/Penang Road

 This area is named for the linen washers (dhobi) who used to work by the Stamford Canal, which today is mostly covered up.
-After the bus makes a right turn and follows the left-hand bend, you’ll pass the National Museum of Singapore, the YMCA building (the current building replaces the one that served as the Japanese secret police HQ during World War II), and the Orchard Road Presbyterian Church.
+After the bus makes a right turn and follows the left-hand bend, you’ll pass the National Museum of Singapore, the YMCA building (the current building replaces the one that served as the Japanese secret police headquarters during World War II), and the Orchard Road Presbyterian Church.
 The squat Chinese-looking building on your left is the House of Tan Yeok Nee, a 19th-Century Teochew tycoon.
 Today, it’s a private school campus and a national monument.

 Somerset Road/Orchard Boulevard